Rail Passengers Association Statement: Draft Environmental Impact Statement for TC

 Beyond its direct transportation impacts, the TC project—backed entirely by private sector capital—is exactly the kind of innovative infrastructure venture the Trump Administration has called for.
 The project will inject an estimated $36 billion into the Texas economy during the next 25 years into, creating 40,000 construction jobs over the life of the project, and 1,000 permanent jobs in operations and maintenance.
 The railroad will also pay $2.5 billion in state, county, and school taxes over that same period.

-- RPA supports TC’s proposed Houston station at the Northwest Mall site, but with the recognition that it needs to be connected to the rest of the city through convenient, frequent, reliable transit, preferably light rail, to major business centers.
+- Rail Passengers Association supports TC’s proposed Houston station at the Northwest Mall site, but with the recognition that it needs to be connected to the rest of the city through convenient, frequent, reliable transit, preferably light rail, to major business centers.
 These business centers include Downtown, Uptown/Galleria, and the Energy Corridor.
 These transit connections will facilitate the movement of passengers out of the station area while minimizing the impact of additional traffic volume on the surrounding neighborhoods, which already suffer an overloaded highway network.

 - The transit connections between TC and downtown must include a stop at the Amtrak station on Washington Avenue.
 This direct transit link will facilitate connections between Amtrak’s National Network and TC’s Dallas – Houston, expanding the project’s benefits to include passengers in Oklahoma, Arkansas, Louisiana, and beyond.